skrysmanski/devlog/content/articles/dotnet/pinvoke-tutorial-2.md

 Please note that //all// encodings can encode //all// Unicode code points.
 They just differ in the way they do this.

-If you want to experiment a little bit with Unicode, there is a [[http://unicode.mayastudios.com|Unicode Explorer]] I've written.
+If you want to experiment a little bit with Unicode, there is a [Unicode Explorer](http://unicode.mayastudios.com) I've written.
 Go ahead and give it a try.

 = P/Invoke String Conversions ==============
 Back to the actual problem.
 With the parameter of `print_line()` defined as `const char*` (and `char` being 8 bit) it's not clear which code page to use for the strings passed to this function.